Get Started

 • Journaling: Have students keep a simple “Nature Notebook” to draw or write one observation from each outing.

-Your First Week Game Plan
+Sample First Week Game Plan (A Suggestion)

 • Day 4 & Beyond: Reflect and build!
 What worked?
 What do your students want to try next?